 Do not use methylphenidate transdermal on a child younger than 6 years old without the advice of a doctor.

 How should I use methylphenidate transdermal (Daytrana)?

-Use exactly as prescribed by your doctor.
-Do not use in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not use this medicine in larger or smaller amounts or for longer than recommended.
 This medication comes with patient instructions for safe and effective use.
-Follow these directions carefully.
 Ask your doctor or pharmacist if you have any questions.